zotroneneis/zotroneneis.github.io/_posts/2018-08-01-blog-post-day-10-and-11.md

 **Topics:** Immutable classes, namedtuples

 ## Tuples
 Before looking at namedtuples, we should review what a tuple is.
-In Python, a tuple is a simply data structure that can be used for grouping arbitrary objects.
+In Python, a tuple is a simple data structure that can be used for grouping arbitrary objects.
 Important to know is that tuples are *immutable*.
-That means that once we create a tuple we can not change it anymore.
+That means that once a tuple has been created, it can not be changed anymore.

 We already used tuples in our Harry Potter universe.
 For example, we defined the ```pet``` attribute of the ```Pupil``` class to be a tuple: